fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 [Next.js](https://github.com/zeit/next.js/) is a framework developer by Zeit.co designed for building server-rendered React applications.
 [Electrode](http://www.electrode.io/) is a framework developed by Walmart Labs designed for building server-rendered React applications.
 It's very similar in scope to Fusion.js.

-The main difference is that Next.js focuses on React development and doesn't provide facilities for developing full-on backends, whereas Fusion.js is a full stack framework, which supports backend development through [Koa](http://koajs.com/) middlewares and RPC plugins.
+The main difference is that Next.js focuses on React development and doesn't provide facilities for developing full-on backends, whereas Fusion.js is a full stack framework, which supports backend development through [Koa](http://koajs.com/) middleware, and plugins for tools like GraphQL.
+In addition, Fusion.js provides facilities such as dependency injection and static typing to improve maintainability of complex projects.

 Both Next.js and Fusion.js can be used with a variety of 3rd party libraries, but in the interest of avoiding analysis paralysis, the Fusion.js team also provides a curated set of plugins that we consider important for production-quality applications and that can integrate into a base app in a way that is performant and boilerplate-free.